justalilibit/justalilibit.github.io/README.md

 - Built with [Jekyll](https://jekyllrb.com/)
 - Hosted on GitHub Pages
 - Based on the Jekyll Professional Resume template
-- Customized for bioinformatics portfolio presentation
+- Customized for personal use as a bioinformatics portfolio presentation

 ## 🙏 Acknowledgments